Thomas73951/fyp-gpib-pyvisa/README.md

 # fyp-gpib-pyvisa

 This repo contains scripts for automating specific tasks on various instruments.
-It communicates to instruments using [VISA](https://en.wikipedia.org/wiki/Virtual_instrument_software_architecture) which is a standard for communication compatible over several mediums including USB, [GPIB](https://en.wikipedia.org/wiki/GPIB), and TCP/IP.
+It communicates to instruments using [VISA](https://en.wikipedia.org/wiki/Virtual_instrument_software_architecture) which is a standard for communication compatible over [several mediums](https://pyvisa.readthedocs.io/en/latest/introduction/names.html) including USB, [GPIB](https://en.wikipedia.org/wiki/GPIB), RS-232, and TCP/IP.

 This uses the [pyvisa](https://pyvisa.readthedocs.io/en/latest/) Python library, with the [pyvisa-py](https://pyvisa.readthedocs.io/projects/pyvisa-py/en/latest/) VISA backend.
 Both a functional frontend and backend are required for communication.